Alexander Davidovich (wrestler)

-He was originally from Kharkov, the Soviet Union, and emigrated to Israel in 1991.
+He was originally from Kharkiv, the Soviet Union, and emigrated to Israel in 1991.

 Wrestling career

 Davidovich competed for Israel at the 1992 Summer Olympics in Barcelona, Spain, in wrestling at the age of 24.
 He wrestled in the Men's Featherweight, Greco-Roman competition, and lost to Sergey Martynov of Russia (who won the bronze medal) in Round One, coming in tied for 6th, and Shigeki Nishiguchi of Japan in Round Two, coming in tied for 7th.